Splitting schemes for the semi-linear wave equation with dynamic boundary conditions: Splitting Schemes for Kinetic Boundary Conditions

 In the linear case, we have $f^{n+1} = f(t^{n+1})$, whereas in the semi-linear case, one may include the nonlinearity explicitly, i.e., $f^{n+1} = f(t^{n+1},u^n)$.
 Note that the two equations~\eqref{eq:implicitEuler} can be computed sequentially, i.e., in two steps.

 In a similar way, one may also consider the trapezoidal rule in such a two-step formulation.
 Finally, we mention the {\em Crank--Nicolson scheme}, which can be written in a three-step formulation.
+A direct application of Crank--Nicolson to the first-order formulation and replacing $u^{n+1}$ as before yields

-A slight change in the incorporation of the right-hand side, namely replacing the trapezoidal rule by a left/right rectangle rule, leads to a Crank--Nicolson scheme with an explicit implementation of the nonlinearity, cf.~\cite{HocL21}.
+Then, introducing $w^{n+1/2} \coloneqq \frac 12 (w^n + w^{n+1})$ and changing the incorporation of the right-hand side slightly, namely replacing the trapezoidal rule by a left/right rectangle rule, leads to a Crank--Nicolson scheme with an explicit implementation of the nonlinearity, cf.~\cite{HocL21}.
 The resulting implicit--explicit scheme reads

 Here, we write $f^{n} = f(t^n,u^n)$ and $f^{n+1} = f(t^{n+1},u^{n+1})$, i.e., $f^{n+1}$ includes the already updated approximation $u^{n+1}$.